-For the second sub-period (1977-2008), the contribution of total factor productivity per hour was not only lower than that of the United States, but highly negative (-0.69).
-This loss, coupled with a fall in the stock of non-residential capital per hour worked (-0.23), led to a compounded annual rate of growth of -0.92.
-In these 31 years, Venezuela lost 24.9 of its income per unit of labor.
-Table 1 also provides conclusive evidence indicating that poor total factor productivity was the driving force behind the income gap reported in Figure 1.9 These results are consistent with those of Bosworth and Collins (2008) and Loayza et al. (2005).
+For the second sub-period (1977-2008), the contribution of total factor productivity per hour was not only lower than that of the United States, but significantly negative (-0.69%).
+Such a loss, coupled with a fall on the stock of non-residential capital per hour worked (-0.23%), lead to an average rate of growth of -0.92%.
+In these 31 years Venezuela lost 24.9% of its income per unit of labor.
+Table I also provides enough evidence pointing towards poor total factor productivity being the driving force behind the income gap reported in Figure 1.
+These results are consistent with those of Bosworth and Collins (2008) and Loayza, Fajnzylber, and Calderon (2005).